Ramona2020/learning-github/Workshop I-III Handouts/Workshop-GitHubAdvanced.md

 Cards can also be manually moved from one column to another and additional columns can be added.

 An additional feature that we won't discuss today is reviews.
 One can request a review of a pull request.
 A reviewer can make comments, approve a merge, and request changes.
 A repository can also be set up with rules about the conditions under which a branch can be merged, including a requirement for approval of a reviewer before the pull request can be merged.
 This can provide extra protection for master branches that serve a critical purposes, such as providing the code for a website.

+# More !!!

+An additional powerful feature of GitHub is free hosting and management of websites using [GitHub Pages](https://pages.github.com/).
+Pages can be written in Markdown, then rendered as HTML by the Jekyll system according to pre-configured or customized templates.
+Unfortunately, we don't have time to talk about Pages today.

+For more information and a topical breakdown of what we've studied in this workshop, visit the libraries' Digital Scholarship website at <https://heardlibrary.github.io/digital-scholarship/manage/control/github/>.